Dogray-Type-Foundry/Type-Proofing/README.md

 - **Auto-save**: Settings are automatically saved when you close the app.
 Settings are saved to `~/.type-proofing-prefs.json` (`~/` is the current user's Home folder)
 - **Auto-load**: When you open the app again, settings are automatically loaded from `~/.type-proofing-prefs.json`.
 If there are no settings in the file, default settings will be loaded.
 Note that every single setting in the app can be saved to the settings file, including fonts, export location and all the Controls page settings
 - **Creating Settings**: If you have settings that are useful for a given project, duplicate `~/.type-proofing-prefs.json`, rename it and save it elsewhere.
-You can load that settings file later so you don't have to set everything manually again
+You can load that settings file later so you don't have to set everything manually again, which is useful when working on different projects
 - **Loading Custom Settings**: Use "Add Settings File" to load specific settings files

 ## Output and File Management